evakathie/ux-portfolio/projects/pattern-library.md

 <p>= GUI items that can't be broken down further than into design elements.</p>

-<p>Since there are a lot of Atom patterns in the product family, I have further subdivided them into the following categories (based on the book "About face"):</p>
+<p>Since there are a lot of Atom patterns in the product family, I have further subdivided them into the following categories (based on the book “About face”):</p>

 <ul>
     <li>Imperative Controls: Atoms that initiate an action/function, e.g. Buttons</li>